DeTaxon/halfvoid/README.md

 ```

 Threads
-I stole idea from javascript: one thread , but heavy computation dumped to thread pool
+I took idea from javascript: one thread , but heavy computation passed to thread pool

 ```java